Trust-Anchor-Group/kyc-onboarding-reference/README.md

 5. At submission, the app creates or reuses a signing key, reads Legal application attributes, and calls `ApplyId` for a new application.
 It checks the identity state: if already `Approved`, it finishes without an attachment or readiness call; otherwise it uploads the captured evidence and calls `ReadyForApproval`.
 6. The dashboard reads the Legal identity's current status and supports the approved identity transfer flow.
 Approval timing and evidence requirements depend on the configured Neuron and reviewer.

-The pre-account portion is ephemeral.
-New journeys do not create Redis sessions or store a KYC form draft in application-managed browser storage.
-Theme preferences and a minimal account-recovery hint are separate from the KYC application state.
-The storage and submission contracts are implemented in `src/app/lib/agentKycPersistence.mjs`, `agentKycDocuments.mjs`, and `legalApplyPreflight.mjs`.

 ## Project map

 | Path | What it contains |